-#CareerBytes: What career opportunities do you have after clearing UGC-NET?
+#CareerBytes: Cleared UGC-NET?
+Here are 5 career opportunities you have

 JRF-qualified candidates can also work for various organizations

-Candidates who have qualified NET-JRF can also work as researchers in various firms.
+Candidates qualified for NET-JRF can also work as researchers in various firms.
 JRF-qualified candidates are recruited by many organizations to carry out research work for the benefit of the company.
 Alternatively, such candidates can also establish their own laboratories for research.